Hand-Tied Extensions Vs Tape-In Extensions

 For tape extensions, we’re looking at dissolving the tape adhesive rather than releasing any beads.
 In this case, your stylist will work along each tape row with a spray adhesive remover, massaged into the tape itself.
 Using the end of a pintail comb, they will then be able to separate the tapes from one another.
 Until they’re able to safely slide the extensions out of your hair.
 Again, with zero damage to your natural locks.

 So, which extensions sound like the ones for you?
 Will you opt for tapes and discover the magic of their invisible adhesive strips?
 Or does a more traditional hand-tied weft sound more like your style?
-We can’t wait for you here to our penthouse spa in West Palm Beach.
+We can’t wait for you here at Anushka Spa & Salon in West Palm Beach.
 We also want to help you achieve the voluminous locks you’ve dreamt of for so long!